 From industrial-level beer producers to the microbreweries that hold up the farmhouse and home-brewing traditions of old, Lithuania is a delight for any beer enthusiast to discover.
-Now, let’s delve into the pubs we tried out in Vilnius, the capital city.
+Now, let’s delve into the bars we tried out in Vilnius, the capital city.

-Great Vilnius pubs to try Lithuanian beer
+Great Vilnius bars to try Lithuanian beer

 Vilnius has been one of the quickest cities in the world to face up to the challenges of Covid-19, especially when it comes to the bar scene.
 The city drew worldwide attention when it transformed its centre into a giant open-air café, allowing its drinking establishments to operate in a safe environment for customers.